tersesystems/blindsight-starter/README.md

 # Blindsight Starter

-This is a simple Scala project that shows how you can configure a project fo r structured logging and Blacklite, and provides a brief demonstration of using the API.
+This is a simple Scala project that shows how you can configure a project for structured logging and Blacklite, and provides a brief demonstration of using the API.

 Please see documentation for details: